Deastrom/powershell-gitops/README.md

 4. Secret Files (!Planned)

+    For now, use an independent secrets management method.

-    These files contain secrets and need to be encrypted.
+    ~~These files contain secrets and need to be encrypted.
 This file type should work in combination with the other file types meaning that a template or specto file can be secrets.
-I think I'll try to use Secure-String encryption with a generated key.
+I think I'll try to use Secure-String encryption with a generated key.~~

-    These are identified by the extension of `.secret`.
+    ~~These are identified by the extension of `.secret`.~~

+    **NOTE**

+    I could use SecureString with -SecureKey and require a 16 character password.

 ## Intent Detection